bsimedicatedspray/bsimedicatedspray.github.io/_sectionPage/section10.md

 poster-id: "2"
 ---

-<p>BSI Medicated Spray should be available for family members specially the elderlies.</p>
+<p>BSI Medicated Spray should be available to all family members.
+Especially the elderly.</p>